line charts for analytics

 labor used (in hours)

 It tracks these not only to each job but also within each group of job activities and each type of cost.
-For example, a contractor might “code” an invoice to Job 140 (Lake Ave.
-Remodel), Cost Code 100 (Foundation), Cost Class “MAT” (Materials).
-Some might also categorize costs by project phases or sub-jobs, like floors of a structure or buildings in a development.
-The system of categories the contractor uses across all of their jobs is called the job cost structure.
+For example, a contractor might ā€œcodeā€ an invoice to Job 140 (Lake Ave.
+Remodel), Cost Code 100 (Foundation), Cost Class ā€œMATā€ (Materials).

-By tagging every transaction with information from the job cost structure, contractors are able to get an accurate picture of their costs.
+By tagging every transaction with information from the job cost structure, contractors can get an accurate picture of their costs.
 They can look at how much each aspect of operations costs on a particular job and across the company as a whole.
-Along with expenses, they can track progress according to specific budget items, detect patterns, and report profitability or overruns for different production activities as they’re underway.
-Importantly, they can also identify costs shared between multiple jobs, like equipment, and calculate a fair way to distribute those costs, which is called overhead allocation.

-2. Contract Revenue Recognition
+3. Contract Revenue Recognition

 What Is Revenue Recognition?

-Revenue recognition or income recognition is how a contractor determines when they’ve officially made money on a project.
-Proper revenue recognition timing is crucial for accurate financial reporting.
-It also helps determine when they should officially record an expense.
+Revenue recognition also helps determine when a contractor should officially record an expense.
 Remember, this comes into play because construction contracts are usually long-term and often have delayed payments.
-Contractors aren’t necessarily able to complete, bill, and collect on a contract in the same month.
+Contractors arenā€™t necessarily able to complete, bill and collect on a contract in the same month.
 In fact, for many contractors, this never happens.

 That leaves contractors and construction accountants with a choice of revenue recognition method.
-The method they choose will determine when income and expenses “count.”
-In some cases, they might use one method for their own bookkeeping and one for tax reporting as long as they remain consistent over time.
-In construction accounting, the main options have traditionally included cash-basis, completed contract, and percentage of completion.
-However, contractors now have to consider guidance from the new ASC 606 revenue recognition standards with their construction CPA.
+The method they choose will determine when income and expenses ā€œcount.ā€ In some cases, they might use one method for their own bookkeeping and one for tax reporting as long as they remain consistent over time.

 The Cash Method

-The simplest method for recognizing revenue is the cash method.
-Everything is based on its real-time impact on the company’s cash.
-Contractors record revenue when and only when they receive payment — and report expenses when and only when they actually pay.
+The simplest method for recognizing revenue is theĀ cash method.
+Contractors record revenue when and only when they receive payment ā€” and report expenses when and only when they actually pay.
 Therefore, there are no accounts payable (A/P) or accounts receivable (A/R).
-Under cash accounting, if money hasn’t changed hands yet, there are no financial transactions to account for.
+Under cash accounting, if money hasnā€™t changed hands yet, there are no financial transactions to account for.

-While cash-basis accounting has several advantages, it’s not for every construction business.
-In fact, while many U.S. small businesses prefer cash accounting for its simplicity and flexibility, only some contractors qualify.
 According to the IRS, only construction businesses with less than a set average annual revenue can use the cash method for tax purposes.
-If a business’ sales exceed that amount, they’ll have to use another method for tax purposes.
-In that case, they may decide simply to use another method for their own books as well.
+If a businessā€™ sales exceed that amount, theyā€™ll have to use another method for tax purposes.
+In thatĀ case, they may decide simply to use another method for their own books as well.

-Each of these other methods will be known as an accrual method.
-An accrual method will recognize an expense when it’s incurred and revenue when it’s earned, even if cash hasn’t come in or out yet.
-In other words, it tracks how money “accrues,” or accumulates, in holding before it moves as cash.
+Each of these other methods will be known as anĀ accrual method.
+An accrual method will recognize an expense when itā€™s incurred and revenue when itā€™s earned, even if cash hasnā€™t come in or out yet.
+In other words, it tracks how money ā€œaccrues,ā€ orĀ accumulates, in holding before it moves as cash.

 The Completed Contract Method

-Under the completed contract method (CCM), contract income isn’t reported until the project finishes.
-Neither are expenses.
-Of course, that doesn’t mean there aren’t expenses during construction or that contractors can’t bill in the meantime.
-It just means that any profit isn’t official until the end.
+It just means that any profit isnā€™tĀ officialĀ until the end.
 Everything hits the income statement at one time.
-This sometimes means contractors are able to defer taxable revenue if the contract won’t be completed until the following tax year.
+This sometimes means contractors are able to defer taxable revenue if the contract wonā€™t be completed until the following tax year.

 While CCM is an accrual method, it differs from other accrual approaches in when revenue is recognized.

 CCM also has particular restrictions from the IRS.
-To be eligible, contractors can’t exceed a certain average annual revenue, and their contracts must be able to be completed within a set timeframe.
+To be eligible, contractors canā€™t exceed a certain average annual revenue, and their contracts must be able to be completed within a set timeframe.

 The Percentage of Completion Method

-The percentage of completion method (PCM) allows a contractor to recognize revenue as they earn it over time.
-As a project progresses toward completion, the contractor can bill for the work they’ve performed, ie the completion percentage.
 Each time they issue an invoice, they can record the earned revenue.
 This continues until they finish the contract.
-In order to calculate how much of the contract they’ve earned for a billing period, they might choose among a number of methods, including cost-to-cost and estimated percent complete.
+In order to calculate how much of the contract theyā€™ve earned for a billing period, they might choose among a number of methods, including cost-to-cost and estimated percent complete.

 Unlike cash accounting, accrual accounting methods like PCM better reflect the economic reality of long-term projects since accrual-based reporting matches revenues with related expenses.

-Learn more about percentage of completion »
+Learn more about percentage of completion Ā»

-ASC 606 New Revenue Recognition Standards
+ASC 606 Revenue Recognition Standards

-That said, there’s a new rule in town.
-The Financial Accounting Standards Board, which oversees U.S. generally accepted accounting principles (GAAP), issued “ASC 606: Revenue from Contracts with Customers” as a new set of standards for recognizing revenue.
+The Financial Accounting Standards Board, which oversees U.S. generally accepted accounting principles (GAAP), issued ā€œASC 606: Revenue from Contracts with Customersā€ as a new set of standards for recognizing revenue.
 GAAP provides best-practice accounting standards across all U.S. industries.
-As of December 2018, all companies reporting under GAAP need to follow ASC 606.
-And while private companies don’t have a formal obligation to use GAAP, many choose to follow its best practices.

 Among other areas of guidance, these standards help contractors identify whether they should recognize revenue on their books at a single point in time (as with CCM) or over time (as with PCM).
-With ASC 606, the question hangs on the idea of transferring control.
+With ASC 606, the question hangs on the idea ofĀ transferring control.

-Control is transferred when the constructed asset becomes the customer’s to own.
-If it’s on the customer’s land, the foundation of a building might come under the customer’s control as soon as it’s poured, the frame as soon as it’s put up, etc. With a total development project, transfer of control might not be until the contractor hands over the keys.
-But because it’s part of a contract obligation, the parties must settle ahead of time when control is transferred — at a point in time or over time — in order to account for income appropriately.
+With a total development project, transfer of control might not be until the contractor hands over the keys.
+But because itā€™s part of a contract obligation, the parties must settleĀ ahead of timeĀ when control is transferredĀ ā€” at a point in time or over timeĀ ā€” to account for income appropriately.

 POINT IN TIME OVER TIME